Common nightingale: Cultural connotations

 And stops his pipe in growth of riper days:

-During the Romantic era the bird's symbolism changed once more: poets viewed the nightingale not only as a poet in his own right, but as "master of a superior art that could inspire the human poet".
+During the Romantic era, the bird's symbolism changed once more: poets viewed the nightingale not only as a poet in its own right, but as "master of a superior art that could inspire the human poet".
 For some romantic poets, the nightingale even began to take on qualities of the muse.
-The nightingale has a long history with symbolic associations ranging from "creativity, the muse, nature's purity, and, in Western spiritual tradition, virtue and goodness."
+The nightingale has a long history with symbolic associations ranging from "creativity, the muse, nature's purity, and, in Western spiritual tradition, virtue and goodness".
 Coleridge and Wordsworth saw the nightingale more as an instance of natural poetic creation: the nightingale became a voice of nature.
-John Keats' "Ode to a Nightingale" pictures the nightingale as an idealized poet who has achieved the poetry that Keats longs to write.
+In "Ode to a Nightingale", John Keats pictures the nightingale as an idealised poet who has achieved the poetry that Keats longs to write.
 Invoking a similar conception of the nightingale, Shelley wrote in his "A Defence of Poetry":A poet is a nightingale who sits in darkness and sings to cheer its own solitude with sweet sounds; his auditors are as men entranced by the melody of an unseen musician, who feel that they are moved and softened, yet know not whence or why.

-The nightingale is the national bird of Ukraine.
+In Ukrainian literature and poetry, the nightingale frequently serves as a poetic motif, symbolising romantic encounters as well as longing and melancholy.
+The bird's song is perceived as a profound expression of the human soul, touching hearts and stirring emotions.
 One legend tells how nightingales once only lived in India, when one nightingale visited Ukraine.
 Hearing sad songs from the people, the nightingale sang its song to cheer them up.
 The people responded with happy songs, and since then, nightingales have visited Ukraine every spring to hear Ukrainian songs.
-National poet Taras Shevchenko observed that "even the memory of the nightingale's song makes man happy."
+National poet Taras Shevchenko observed that "even the memory of the nightingale's song makes man happy".
+In one of Shevchenko's poems, "A cherry orchard by the house", the nightingale becomes an integral part of the peaceful summer scenery in a Ukrainian village: